Emma-chima/AWS-DatabaseMigration-Project/README.md

 ## 💡 What I Did

 I created a simple MySQL database called `employees`, with just one table called `staff`.
-It’s not anything fancy—just a few rows of dummy data like names and job positions.
+It’s not anything fancy just a few rows of dummy data like names and job positions.

 The goal? **Migrate it from MySQL to PostgreSQL** using AWS DMS.